hayrettin-code/BBF-101E/README.md

-# BBF-101E
-Practices and assignments from the Introduction to Information Systems class.

 # 🚀 BBF-101E: Introduction to Information Systems

 This repository contains my term projects and programming assignments for the **Introduction to Information Systems** course at Istanbul Technical University.